WenzheLiu-Speech/SLED-TTS/README.md

 ### Inference
 - Set the `CHECKPOINT` variable to the path of the cached **[SLED-TTS-Libriheavy](https://huggingface.co/ICTNLP/SLED-TTS-Libriheavy)** or **[SLED-TTS-Streaming-Libriheavy](https://huggingface.co/ICTNLP/SLED-TTS-Streaming-Libriheavy)** model.
 - Diverse generation results can be obtained by varying the `SEED` variable.
+- Use `-bf16` flag to enable bf16 inference.
 ``` sh
 CHECKPOINT=/path/to/checkpoint
 CFG=2.0